stephenfuqua/safnet.Identity.Api/README.md

-# FlightNode.Identity
+# safnet.Identity.Api

-Identity management for the FlightNode platform
+Identity management for the safnet projects